olivvybee/livasch.com/posts/2020-09-06-on-to-the-next-js-thing.md

 ## The end... for now

 Implementing the preview was the last thing I did before publishing the redesigned and rebuilt site.
-I'm very happy with how it turned out.
+I'm very happy with how it turned out – not only does the new version look nicer, but it's much easier to work with, and it has good accessibility too.

+That being said, software is never truly _done_... there are still a few more features I'd like to add in future.
+But for now, I'm happy to share what I've made, and hopefully it'll lead to more than one post every two years.